-Amtrak is waiving change fees for reservations made before Dec.
-31; you can make changes online, but for cancellations and refunds, you need to call 800-USA-RAIL.
+Amtrak is waiving change fees for reservations made before March 31; you can make changes online, but for cancellations and refunds, you need to call 800-USA-RAIL.
 Many of its routes are operating on a reduced schedule.
 Passengers are required to wear facial coverings both at the station and onboard unless they are in a private room.
 (Read more about Amtrak’s safety procedures.)

-American Airlines has eliminated change fees for tickets on domestic flights, as well as flights to Canada, Mexico, Puerto Rico, U.S. Virgin Islands, with the exception of Basic Economy fares.
+American Airlines has eliminated change fees for all tickets on domestic flights booked between March 1, 2020, and Jan.
+31, 2021.
+Change fees will apply to Basic Economy tickets bought after Jan.
+31 of this year.
+American has also eliminated change fees on most international flights originating in the U.S. for tickets issued on or after Nov.
+19, 2020, with the exception of Basic Economy fares.
 Customers must pay the fare difference if the new flight is more expensive.
-Travelers can also now fly standby on earlier flights for the same destination on the same day at no charge.
+They can also now fly standby on earlier flights for the same destination on the same day at no additional charge.

-JetBlue Airways is suspending cancellation and change fees on new bookings made through Feb.
-28, 2021.
+JetBlue Airways is suspending cancellation and change fees on new bookings made through May 31.
 Fare differences may apply.

-Editor's note: This story was originally published on February 27, 2020.
+Editor's note: This story was originally published on March 9, 2020.
 It’s been updated to reflect recent coronavirus developments.